cnav123/Digital-VLSI-SOC-Design-and-Planning/README.md

 You can find the Design Related Information the work directory which needs to be copied in the OpenLane/designs/ directory

+Here we need to Consider the Following Design
+# picorv32a

 ## Tools

 I will be using OPEN Source EDA tools for the Process names #OpenLane